timoh6/timoh6.github.com/_posts/2014-08-14-GenPhrase-security-bug-bounties.md

 <div class="image-holder"><img src="/image/bughunt.jpg" alt="Security Bug Hunt" class="image-responsive"><small>Photo: REUTERS</small></div>

-[GenPhrase](https://github.com/timoh6/GenPhrase) is a small PHP library (based on passwdqc's [pwqgen](http://www.openwall.com/passwdqc/) program) which I maintain, used to generate secure and easy to remember passphrases.
+[GenPhrase](https://github.com/timoh6/GenPhrase) is a small PHP library (based on passwdqc's [pwqgen](http://www.openwall.com/passwdqc/) program) used to generate secure and easy to remember passphrases.

 Due to the nature of the library, security is an absolute requirement (this is a reason GenPhrase is based on Openwall pwqgen).

-To emphasise the security effort put on GenPhrase and to make the software better, I start a small GenPhrase security bug bounty program.
+To emphasise the security effort put on GenPhrase _and_ to make the software better, I start a small GenPhrase security bug bounty program.
 I donate **$100** to award people who find security bugs in the GenPhrase library.

 The **$100 bounty** is split into smaller categories as follows: